Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 I picked up a 5-pack of CableGeeker’s 5’ flat-pack Cat 6 patch cables in a variety of colors.
 I dropped these cables down through a hole in the network cupboard to the table where our mini PCs and servers sit.

 I am using 10’ CableGeeker flat-pack cables all over my office now, and I have packed my various network toolkits and laptop bags with their cables.
 They are well made, and they have all done a good job of carrying 2.5-gigabit signals.
-We will find out if they’re capable of carrying 10-gigabit Ethernet in a couple of weeks.
+We will find out if the modules capable of carrying 10-gigabit Ethernet in a couple of weeks.

 I am a big fan of flat network cables.
 They roll back up nicely, and they take up less room in your bag even if you’re not careful about how you wind them up.
 They’re also easier to hide along floorboards.